rak-n-rok/Krake/docs/user/rok-documentation.rst

         The name and weight of a cluster metric in the form: ``<name> <weight>``.
         Can be specified multiple times.

+  	``--inherit-labels`` (optional):
+  		Enables inheritance of all labels from the cloud the cluster is scheduled to.

     ``-l | --label`` (optional):
         The key and the value of a cluster label in the form: ``<key>=<value>``.
         Can be specified multiple times.